Sarwa profile

 | Pricing model | percentage | Check whether this is free, subscription, percentage, or mixed. |

-| Headline price | 0.85% annually | Confirm current pricing on the platform before subscribing. |
+| Headline price | 0.4% to 0.85% annually | Confirm current pricing on the platform before subscribing. |

-| Minimum deposit | N/A | Screening tools may not require a brokerage deposit. |
+| Minimum deposit | $500 | Screening tools may not require a brokerage deposit. |

-| Plan detail | Management fee: 0.85% per year | Review feature access and renewal terms. |
+| Plan detail | Invest management fee ranges from 0.4% to 0.85% per year | Review feature access and renewal terms. |

-| Plan detail | No trading fees | Review feature access and renewal terms. |
+| Plan detail | Monthly minimum charge may apply | Review feature access and renewal terms. |

-| Plan detail | Minimum: AED 500 | Review feature access and renewal terms. |
+| Plan detail | Minimum for Halal Portfolios is listed as USD 500 | Review feature access and renewal terms. |

 Pros